lamkalvin/TienLen_Simulator/README.md

     GameManager.java
     Game13.java
     ```
 2. Open a command prompt (or terminal) and change directories to where the files listed above were downloaded to.
-Compile all the files and ensure there is a .class file for each of the listed files.
+Compile all the files using the `javac *.java` and ensure there is a .class file for each of the listed files.
 3. To run the simulator, type on the command line: `java Game13`

 ### Running the Tester Files: